 Look at these example sentences:

-Notice that "famous" can describe people or things.
-"Infamous" is usually more for people.
+Notice that famous can describe people or things; but infamous is usually used for people.

 In both words the stress is on the first syllable, which means that they sound very different.